ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 However, these actions don’t do much in terms of responsible use.
 The real questions you as a design system maintainer need to answer are will an oh shit banner have:

 - Language indicating it should only be used in a time of crisis?
-- Guardrails to detect misuse?
+- Systems and automation to detect misuse?
 - Incentive structures to prevent abuse?
 - Process to identify who the person responsible for deploying the banner is?
 - Additional process to identify a path of succession if that person is unable to deploy?
 - Examples of copywriting that will communicate the crisis in clear and concise way that does not create additional panic?
-- Meetings to ensure all the previous policy and process is up-to-date?
+- Recurring meetings to ensure all the previous policy and process is up-to-date?

 To be clear: I don’t have the answers to these questions.
 That’s something only you can answer with the full context of the organization you are developing the pattern for, its specific needs, and its own unique processes and workflows.